We need your support

 Q: Can I purchase food at the Zoo?

-Q: Are we allowed to bring in food to have a picnic?
-A: Yes, if you wish to bring a picnic we have a number of picnic tables and benches around the Zoo, or public lawns that you can use.
+A: Yes, if you wish to bring a picnic we have a number of picnic tables and benches around the Zoo, and lawns that you can use.
 Please note we are unable to provide storage facilities, and barbeques are not permitted inside the Zoo.

 Q: Are there any areas to eat a picnic that are undercover?

-Q: Where can I park?
 A: The Zoo has two car parks and permission to use overflow parking on Ladies Mile on Durdham Downs at certain times during the year.
 Please note parking is limited and we cannot guarantee you a space.
-On the day of your visit please follow signs indicating where parking is available.
-If our car parks are full, there is limited on-street pay and display car parking available in the streets around the Zoo, but please note restrictions apply and these are closely monitored by parking wardens.
-Charges apply Monday to Friday, between 9am and 5pm.
+On the day of your visit, please follow signs indicating where parking is available.
+If our car parks are full, there is limited on-street pay and display car parking available in the streets surrounding the Zoo, but please note restrictions apply and these are closely monitored by parking wardens and charges apply Monday to Friday, between 9am and 5pm.
 On-street parking in pay and display bays is free after 5pm and at weekends.
 Please be aware that sometimes it will appear that spaces are available in our car parks when they are showing as full.
 This is because on busy days we occasionally reserve additional spaces specifically for blue badge holders.
-Find out more about sustainable transport options and incentives click here.
+To find out more about sustainable transport options and incentives click here.

-Q: Is there a charge for car parking.
 A: Yes, there is a £4.50 charge for visitors and a £2.50 charge for Members.
 Parking for blue badge holders is free of charge.
 Payment is by contactless credit or debit card only.
 No cash payment is possible.

 A: Yes, we have designated spaces in our North Car Park for blue badge holders.
 If these are full when you arrive, our car park team will do their best to find you a suitable space.
-Pay and display parking is also available in the streets around the Zoo and this may be free of charge when a blue badge is displayed.
+Pay and display parking is also available in the streets surrounding the Zoo and this may be free of charge when a blue badge is displayed.
 Please check parking meter information and restrictions prior to parking.

 A: We do not allow scooters, bicycles, skateboards, roller skates, or ball games into the Zoo.
 Bike racks are available near the Zoo entrance.

-A: Bristol Zoo is proud to be a SmokeFree family attraction.
+A: Bristol Zoo is proud to be a smoke free family attraction.
 Smoking and vaping are not permitted within the Zoo grounds.
 Smoking is permitted in designated areas outside of the Zoo entrance.
 You will need to collect a wristband from the shop.